UK mobile firm EE to sponsor Wembley Stadium-source

 "We are a talking to a number of potential partners about sponsorship opportunities," the source said.

-EE, a joint venture between France Telecom FTE.PA and Deutsche Telekom (DTEGn.DE), launched a major marketing blitz in October 2012 to promote Britain's first 4G mobile broadband service.
+EE, a joint venture between France Telecom and Deutsche Telekom , launched a major marketing blitz in October 2012 to promote Britain's first 4G mobile broadband service.

 A spokesman for the Football Association said the stadium, which is used for the FA Cup final and England's international games, would not lose its Wembley name as a result of any deal.